EVOLYSSE™: Why Next-Generation Dermal Fillers Matter for Your Medical Practice

 Clinical program—what matters for everyday practice

-The U.S. pivotal NLF studies were double-blind, randomized, split-face trials (n=140 across cohorts).
+U.S. pivotal split-face, randomized, double-blind trials (n=140) met primary non-inferiority endpoints with follow-up to 12 months; select time points favored EVOLYSSE™ on predefined measures; safety was comparable to the control.
+(Study-specific; see FDA SSED).
 Each subject served as their own control, receiving EVOLYSSE™ on one side and an FDA-approved comparator (Restylane®-L) on the other—an efficient way to reduce between-subject variability.
-Primary endpoints of non-inferiority were met for both Form and Smooth; Approval communications describe statistically significant differences at select time points within the pivotal studies, with a comparable safety profile (typical injection-site reactions; no treatment-related serious adverse events reported).
-These findings are study-specific and should not be generalized beyond the parameters of the clinical program., with a comparable safety profile (typical injection-site reactions; no treatment-related serious AEs were reported in the pivotal studies; as with HA fillers generally, rare events such as intravascular injection, ischemia/necrosis, or visual symptoms can occur..
+Primary endpoints of non-inferiority were met for both Form and Smooth; approval communications describe statistically significant differences at select time points, with a comparable safety profile (typical injection-site reactions); no treatment-related serious adverse events were reported in the pivotal studies.
+These findings are study-specific and should not be generalized beyond the parameters of the clinical program.
+As with HA fillers generally, rare events such as intravascular injection, ischemia/necrosis, or visual symptoms can occur.
 Present these as study-specific findings—not universal superiority claims.

 Why split-face matters to you: it strengthens comparative interpretation for the on-label area (NLFs) while reminding us that real-world results vary with injector technique, volume, and patient metabolism.